krystenia/HelloWorld/README.md

 # HelloWorld
-This is a hello world to test how to access to github with Android studio.Don't mention!
+This is a hello world to test how to access to github with Android studio.Don't mention it!